This article provides installation, configuration, and implementation details when integrating xMatters On-Demand with Slack.

 Slack is a popular cloud-based team collaboration tool.

-Coupled with the power of xMatters alerts, the integration will:
+Coupled with the power of xMatters alerts, the integration:

-- Let people know when they are needed to participate in a Slack conversation.
+- Lets people know when they are needed to participate in a Slack conversation.

 - Quickly identifies and notify on-call members of xMatters groups

 - Allows for voice, SMS, and push messages to users.

 - Allows users to reply with "Acknowledge" and "Ignore" from their device.